0xMiden/miden-client/docs/src/index.md

 The CLI provides commands for interacting with the Miden rollup, such as submitting transactions, syncing with the network, and managing account data.

-More information about the CLI can be found in the [CLI section](./cli-reference.md).
+More information about the CLI can be found in the [CLI section](./cli-reference).

+### Miden web client

+The Miden web client is a web-based interface that allows users to interact with the Miden rollup through a browser.
+It wraps most of the functionality of the Rust library and provides a user-friendly interface for managing accounts, submitting transactions, and monitoring activity on the network.